czietz/ideboot/README.md

 IDE DOMs, etc. Booting from a mechanical harddisk, that takes tens of seconds to spin up, might only be possible after pressing the reset button.

+For French TOS 1.04 users only: As the French translation takes up too much ROM space, the default DESKTOP.INF (that is _only_ used when no DESKTOP.INF is found on the boot drive) is modified when applying the patch.
+The entries for floppy drive B: and virtual cartridge drive c: are removed.
+These icons can be added again manually, if needed.